cshinaver/Lab3/README.md

 ## Todos
 ### Part 2
-- [ ] Create base class Package with ivars name, address and zip code.
+- [ ] [Charles] Create base class Package with ivars name, address and zip code.
 Also, weight of package and cost per ounce to ship package, both nonnegative (add check for this)
+- [ ] Add checks to make sure weight and cost per ounce non-negative (non-member helper functions)
-- [ ] public base class method called CalculateCost() that returns a double indicating cost to ship package, (CPO * weight)
+- [ ] [Charles] public base class method called CalculateCost() that returns a double indicating cost to ship package, (CPO * weight)
-- [ ] Derived class called TwoDayPackage with fixedAdditionalCost ivar.
-Write CalculateCost() method that invokes base class method and adds on fixed cost.
+- [ ] [Charles]Derived class called TwoDayPackage with fixedAdditionalCost ivar.
+Write
+    CalculateCost() method that invokes base class method and adds on fixed cost.
 - [ ] Derived class called OvernightPackage with addl ivar extraCostPerOunce.
-- [ ] CalculateCost() method that calls base class CalculateCost() and add on new extraCostPerOunce * weight.
+CalculateCost() method that calls base class CalculateCost() and add on new extraCostPerOunce * weight.
     Return double.
-- [ ] Provide driver program that will display contents of derived TwoDayPackage and Overnight Package class
+- [ ] [Charles] Provide driver program that will display contents of derived TwoDayPackage and Overnight Package class

 ### Part 3
 - [ ] Rewrite BankAccount class to use composition (Rewrite BankAccount to use